manifold-lang/manifold-frontend/README.md

 example, an ordered pair (x,y) might be represented as

 ```
-(manifold.Integer, manifold.Integer)
+(Manifold.Integer, Manifold.Integer)
 ```

-where the first `manifold.Integer` is implicitly named `0` and the second `1`.
+where the first `Manifold.Integer` is implicitly named `0` and the second `1`.

 ```
-(manifold.Integer, manifold.Integer) position = (2, 4)
+(Manifold.Integer, Manifold.Integer) position = (2, 4)
 position.0  # => 2
 position.1  # => 4
 ```

 ### Repeated Positional Properties (Arrays)

-"Arrays in Manifold are a special case of tuples which have many positional "properties of a particular type.
+Arrays in Manifold are a special case of tuples which have many positional "properties of a particular type.
 For example, an integer array of width 3 could "be defined as

 ```
-(manifold.Integer, manifold.Integer, manifold.Integer) array = (1, 2, 3)
+(Manifold.Integer, Manifold.Integer, Manifold.Integer) array = (1, 2, 3)
 ```

 or, with the equivalent shorthand,

 ```
-(manifold.Integer...3) array = (1, 2, 3)
+(Manifold.Integer...3) array = (1, 2, 3)
 ```

-Sometimes it makes more sense to set the width of a tuple using a compiletime evaluable expression.
+Sometimes it makes more sense to set the width of a tuple using a compile-time evaluable expression.
 This often increases the readability and maintainability of code.

 ```
-manifold.Integer width = 5
+Manifold.Integer width = 5
-(manifold.Integer...width) array = (1, 2, 3, 4, 5)
+(Manifold.Integer...width) array = (1, 2, 3, 4, 5)
 ```

 ### Inferred Width Repeated Positional Properties